LuisAndrino/PomodoroTimer/README.md

 **What's next?**
 Next, I plan to rewrite the entire project using a framework like Qwik or even explore using Rust (BTW) with Lepos.

+## Acknowledgments 🙏

+- The new background was made by Bárbara Rodríguez, here is the link to her [Codepen](https://codepen.io/baarbaracrr/pen/KKovmGb).